Datasance/docs.datasance.com/ioFog_3.0/getting-started/architecture.md

 This is the ioFog Operator for Kubernetes, which takes care of managing Kubernetes Custom Resources.
 In ioFog, we support Custom Resource Definitions for a control plane and for applications.

-When deploying ioFog on Kubernetes using iofogctl or Helm, the ioFog Operator would be the first things deployed in the namespace.
+When deploying ioFog on Kubernetes using potctl or Helm, the ioFog Operator would be the first things deployed in the namespace.
 When a new control plane Custom Resource is then created, ioFog Operator picks up on that and deploys an ECN in the same Kubernetes namespace.

 <aside class="notifications note">
   <h3><img src="/images/icos/ico-note.svg" alt="">Want to know more about ioFog Operator?</h3>